csiro-risk-assessment/mozzie/README.md

 (The `max` ensures there is a nonzero carrying capacity everywhere).
 If carrying capacity were time-dependent then `pop_and_param_array` would be set during time-stepping, not during this initialisation phase (the primers contain examples of this).

-There are various ways of defining initial ocnditions, and the `example*/runner*` provide examples.
+There are various ways of defining initial conditions, and the `example*/runner*` provide examples.
 In this case, 10000 mosquitoes are introduced at (x, y) = (-2000, 700), and the carrying capacity is set to 150000 at that cell:

 ```
 all_pops.setPopulationAndParametersFromXY(-2000, 700, [10000.0, 150000.0])